 The dynamic curriculum aligns with the Common Core Standards and includes science, technology, engineering, arts and math (STEAM education) activities.
 A 10:1 child-to-teacher ratio keeps the culturally relevant curriculum engaging.

-The program is offered at no cost to participants but students must be available to attend for the full six-week period.
+The program requires a $30 deposit per family.
+Students must be available to attend for the full six-week period.
 We have room for 20 students, register early to reserve your space!

 What Happens at Camp: